Both Stellar Mass and Gravitational Potential Shape the Gas-Phase Metallicity: Results: What drives the metallicity?

 \subsubsection{Radial dependence: $\rm M_*$ overthrown by $\Phi_*$ at large radii}

 Prompted by the puzzling discrepancies between different studies on the relative importance of stellar mass and gravitational potential in determining the gas metallicity, we have explored the role of the spatial scale on which such importance is assessed.
-More specifically, we extended the analysis performed in the previous section, which was on the metallicities estimated within $\rm 1R_e$, by re-running our random forest regression for metallicities computed within different radii, $\in [0.5, 1.0, 1.5, 2.0]$ in units of $\rm R_e$.
+More specifically, we extended the analysis performed in the previous section, which was on the metallicities estimated within $\rm 1R_e$, by re-running our random forest regression for average metallicities within narrow annuli of width $\rm 0.2 R_e$ from the centre of each galaxy out to $\rm 2R_e$.

 Since we have already established that the stellar mass and gravitational potential from photometry, and the SFR are the three most important drivers of the gas-phase metallicity, we solely focus on these parameters.
 The results are shown in Figure~\ref{fig:rf_manga_radii}.
 It is evident that both $\mathrm{M_*}$ and $\Phi_*$ have a radial dependence.
 At small radii, the stellar mass is by far the dominant quantity determining the metallicity.
 As the radius increases, the metallicity is less impacted by changes in the stellar mass but increasingly correlates with the gravitational potential.
-We also include SFRs computed at different radii and the global SFR taken from the pyPipe3D catalogue in our analysis, but find no significant difference in the role of SFR as a function of radius.
+We also include SFRs computed within the annuli and the global SFR taken from the pyPipe3D catalogue in our analysis, but find no significant difference in the role of SFR as a function of radius.

 The most likely interpretation is that in the inner regions of galaxies, the strong correlation between metallicity and stellar mass arises because stellar mass traces the integrated metal production from the star formation history \citep{sanchez_characteristic_2014, peng_strangulation_2015, chisholm_metal-enriched_2018, maiolino_re_2019}.
 Central regions, characterised by deep gravitational potentials and high stellar densities, have short chemical enrichment timescales and efficient recycling of metals through stellar feedback, enabling evolution with little metal loss regardless of the overall gravitational potential \citep{baker_stellar_2023}.